Russia mulls returning Snowden to US, report says

 Russia is considering sending Edward Snowden back to the US as a gift for President Donald Trump, NBC reported Friday.
 The report cites an unnamed senior US official who's reviewed US intelligence about the matter.

 In 2013, Snowden, a former NSA contractor, gave journalists a cache of classified documents about surveillance programs run by the US and its allies.
 Snowden has lived in Russia since then and says he would face a "show trial" if he returned to the US.
-Snowden and his legal team launched a campaign to get him pardoned in September.
+In September, Snowden and his legal team launched a campaign to get him pardoned.

 For his part, Trump has called Snowden a spy and a traitor.
 As early as 2013, Trump claimed that if he were president, he would have already gotten Snowden back in the US.